This blog aims to identify strategies for successful outings in the community. Some of the benefits of doing community outings with your child are:

-Before going out, it’s important to make sure all basic needs are met.
-It’s important to make sure that you don’t go right before their nap time or before they’ve had a chance to have a snack or lunch.
+Before going out, it’s important to ensure all basic needs are met.
+It’s important to ensure that you don’t go right before their nap time or before they’ve had a chance to have a snack or lunch.
 You can also ask your child’s behavior analyst to accompany you to a place that has traditionally been difficult.
-Your behavior analyst could give you some strategies individualized to your child and help you make a plan prior to the outing or event.
+Your behavior analyst could give you some strategies individualized to your child and help you make a plan before the outing or event.

 Have a plan

 You want to make a plan before the outing.
 It’s important to ask yourself things like: what is your goal?
 Are you working on going to a new place?
 Are you tolerating a different routine?
-It’s important to keep your goals small and work up to the big goals so that your child is able to achieve success on these outings.
-You want to start with small or short outings and work up to bigger and longer outings.
+It’s important to keep your goals small and work up to the big ones so your child can achieve success on these outings.
+You want to start with small or short outings and work up to bigger and longer ones.

 If you need some assistance, your behavior analyst is here to help.
-If you think that a visual would be really great for your child when you’re going on outings, then just reach out to your therapy team and they’d be happy to create some of these materials for you.
+If you think a visual would be great for your child when you’re going on outings, then just reach out to your therapy team, and they’d be happy to create some of these materials for you.

-A reinforcer is a reward that your child earns for doing something good or doing something that you would like them to do.
-This can be anything that your child likes, and are going to be individualized to your child..
+A reinforcer is a reward your child earns for doing something good or something you would like them to do.
+This can be anything your child likes and will be individualized to your child.
 You want to have these items with you during the outing and can let your child know how they can earn them or when they can access them.
-You can also have preferred items available to give your child during times where they might need to wait or may need a distraction.
+You can also have preferred items available to give your child when they need to wait or may need a distraction.
 For example, your child may want to hold a preferred toy while waiting in line.
-Another important factor of using these items as reinforcers is making sure you are not allowing your child to have them for the whole outing.
+Another important factor in using these items as reinforcers is ensuring you are not allowing your child to have them for the whole outing.
 You want to be able to control when they have them and when they don’t have them.
-You also want to be able to use these items as a reinforcer for good desirable behavior, rather than allowing them to have them after they’ve engaged in challenging behavior or something you’re not looking for them to do.
+You also want to be able to use these items as a reinforcer for good, desirable behavior rather than allowing them to have them after they’ve engaged in challenging behavior or something you’re not looking for them to do.

 Reinforcement vs. Bribery

-Reinforcement is provided after a positive behavior happens and bribery is offering the child something to stop once the problem behavior has already started.
+Reinforcement is provided after a positive behavior happens, and bribery is offering the child something to stop once the problem behavior has already started.
 You do not want to give them these reinforcers just to get them to calm down.
-You want to only be giving them these reinforcers when they’ve done something to earn them.
-It’s important that once they do engage in something desirable, reinforce that behavior right away so that they make sure that they understand why they’re accessing that preferred item or activity.
-An example of bribery would be telling your child, if you stop screaming, we’ll go get a new toy.
+You only want to give them these reinforcers when they’ve done something to earn them.
+Once they do engage in something desirable, reinforce that behavior right away so that they make sure that they understand why they’re accessing that preferred item or activity.
+An example of bribery would be telling your child, if you stop screaming, we’ll get a new toy.
 We want to avoid statements like that because we’re reinforcing the challenging behavior instead of reinforcing something positive or desirable that we want to see.

 The main goal is to avoid reinforcing challenging behaviors.
-If the challenging behavior has already happened, do not offer, or provide reinforcement and instead focus on what you want their behavior to look like instead.
+If the challenging behavior has already happened, do not offer or provide reinforcement; instead, focus on what you want their behavior to look like.
 We like to refer to these as replacement behaviors.
-If they’re doing something you don’t want them to do, what could they be doing that you would like them to be doing?
-You could also limit to only using it as a reinforcer once they’ve worked on that targeted skill.
+If they’re doing something you don’t want them to do, what could they do that you would like them to do?
+You could also limit them to only using it as a reinforcer once they’ve worked on that targeted skill.

 Responding to challenging behavior

-When challenging behavior occurs, the most important thing to do is to breathe.
-It is going to be okay, it may be tough in the beginning, but the more practice your child has, the better it’s going to be in the future.
+When challenging behavior occurs, breathing is the most important thing to do.
+It is going to be okay, it may be tough in the beginning, but the more practice your child has, the better it will be in the future.
 It’s also important to think about the function of your child’s behavior at that very moment.
-Try to determine why they are engaging in that behavior, and what was it that caused the behavior to occur.
+Try to determine why they are engaging in that behavior and what was it that caused the behavior to occur.

 3. They may just want your attention.
 Do they want your attention?
 Do they want the attention of other people?
-When they scream or kick or throw something are they looking at you for your reaction or are they looking to others for their reaction?
+When they scream or kick, or throw something, are they looking at you for your reaction, or are they looking at others for their reaction?
 It could be attention maintained.

-The most important thing is that you’re learning from the experience and making modifications for the next outing.
+Most importantly, you’re learning from the experience and making modifications for the next outing.
 Do not give up!
-Your child can do this and so can you, so don’t hesitate to reach out to your behavior analyst for help, because we want to make sure that you can make it through the store or go to the park and leave without challenging behavior.
-We want to make sure we help you because family outings are significant parts of your lives, and we don’t want you to have to make modifications to that forever.
+Your child can do this, and so can you, so don’t hesitate to reach out to your behavior analyst for help because we want to make sure that you can make it through the store or go to the park and leave without challenging behavior.
+We want to ensure we help you because family outings are significant parts of your lives, and we don’t want you to have to modify that forever.

-The main point for this blog post is to always have a plan, reinforce and celebrate even the smallest things.
+The main point of this blog post is always to have a plan, reinforce and celebrate even the smallest things.
 Reach out to your behavior analyst for support.
-You don’t have to limit yourself to just one outing or one location.
+You don’t have to limit yourself to just one outing or location.
 If they’re doing a great job, give them that exposure in lots of different places.
 Just take it as an opportunity to practice!